Regional Australia Bank: Open banking

+Regional Australia Bank became Australia's first Accredited Data Recipient in the Australia's economy-wide open data regulation, Consumer Data Right (CDR), on 12 March 2020.
+On the first day of CDR launching live on 1 July 2020, Regional Australia Bank used the Consumer Data Right to improve loan processing speed and significantly reduce applicant requirements for personal loans, demonstrating the immediately available value of the Consumer Data Right to both industry and consumers.
+Being the first to achieve this outcome required significant custom software development by the talented in-house development team.
+As an example of the community spirit at Regional Australia Bank, the resulting Accredited Data Recipient Gateway package which compliantly handles CDR ecosystem interactions was freely open-sourced to the public through GitHub, available for use by any other aspiring CDR data recipient.

-On 14 December 2020, Regional Australia Bank announced that it was the first Accredited Data Recipient of Australia's Consumer Data Right following the Big Four Banks, part of an Australian Open banking initiative.
+On 24 November 2020, Regional Australia Bank became the 5th Data Holder within Australia's Consumer Data Right, the first outside of the mandated Big Four Banks, as part of an Australian Open banking initiative.
 This initiative accelerated the bank's customers' ability to share their data between financial institutions and gain better access to services.
 Regional Australia Bank partnered with Biza.io to create an information sharing platform for its customers to access and benefit from the open banking initiative.
 The platform became ACCC and CDR compliant within three months of development.

 Competition

-The configuration of regional banking in Australia consists of four key stakeholders; AMP, Bank of Queensland, Bendigo and Adelaide Bank, and Suncorp.
+The configuration of regional banking in Australia consists of four key stakeholders; AMP, Bank of Queensland, Bendigo & Adelaide Bank and Suncorp.
 Bendigo Bank's partnership with Rural Bank, providing financial and banking services to regional customers through 798 branches exists in direct competition with Regional Australia Bank's products and service offerings.
-These banks, alongside the Big Four (Banking), represent the main competitive environment for Regional Australia Bank.
-The rise in uptake of online banking as an alternative for the ‘big four’ banks to provide financial services has meant the closure of many of their regional and rural branches.
+These banks, alongside the big four banks, represent the main competitive environment for Regional Australia Bank.
+The rise in uptake of online banking as an alternative for the big four banks to provide financial services has meant the closure of many of their regional and rural branches.
 However, as many of these areas have poor internet connectivity, with 39% of non-metropolitan households having internet access in 2001 (Australian Bureau of Statistics, Household Use of Information Technology, Catalogue No. 8146.0, Canberra, May 2001).
 This has meant that the ‘big four’ have lost a proportion of customers in these areas of branch closure who don't have internet access.
-Although the 'Big Four' reflect 20% of the value of the ASX top 200 companies, regional banks in Australia and their respective rural customers and locations are more closely aligned with the target demographic for Regional Australia Bank and reflect direct channels of competition for the bank.
+Although the Big Four reflect 20% of the value of the ASX top 200 companies, regional banks in Australia and their respective rural customers and locations are more closely aligned with the target demographic for Regional Australia Bank and reflect direct channels of competition for the bank.

-Recently, the COVID pandemic has meant that individuals must rely on internet banking instead of using personal interactions with bank staff members.
+The COVID-19 pandemic has meant that individuals must rely on internet banking instead of using personal interactions with bank staff members.
 For rural or regional customers already facing difficulty using online banking due to either lack of internet connection or lack of expertise of how to use internet banking, this has likely proven difficult.
-While Regional Australia Bank offers online banking, many customers rely on in person services which the bank focuses on, while other larger banks prioritise streamlined online systems that are easy to understand and access.